Nunavut PNP

 - Complete and pass a medical examination.

-- Have security clearance.
+- security clearance.

 - Demonstrate sufficient funds to support himself/herself and his/her dependents after arriving in Canada.